Construction of Changi Newater factory to start in 2024 after environmental impact study

 The report also noted that there is uncertainty over the specific compounds found in the discarded water from the reverse osmosis process.

-It recommended that PUB commission a research study to screen for high-risk pollutants, whether the concentrations fluctuate over time, and how to remove them.
+It recommended that PUB commissions a research study to screen for high-risk pollutants, whether the concentrations fluctuate over time and how to remove them.

 Emeritus Professor Ng Wun Jern of the School of Civil and Environmental Engineering at Nanyang Technological University (NTU) said emerging pollutants can include compounds in pharmaceuticals, pesticides, personal products and various industrial chemicals.